 Member of Family Law Bar Association, Resolution, Collaborative Lawyer, Member of the Chartered Institute of Arbitrators, Member of the Medico-Legal Society.

 Married.
-Three teenage children.
+Three grown up children.

 Interests are family, family holidays, competitive cycling, supporting the children in sports and hobbies, church, charity fund raising, history, comparative religion (notably Christianity, Judaism and Islam), red wine and whisky.